 I was in the fourth grade.
 Our class was sitting in the library at J.H.
 Brooks Elementary School when the fire alarm sounded.
 In an unconventional fashion, we were instructed to grab large, hardback books, move into the hallways, and sit along the walls in tightly packed rows.
 Teachers huddled in the square lobby outside the library doors near where our class remained seated, naively confused as to what was going on.

-I was one of the first to be retrieved.
-A teacher told me to follow her upstairs to our classroom to get my backpack; my mother was in the office waiting to pick me up.
+I was one of the first to be picked up.
+A teacher told me to follow her upstairs to our classroom to get my backpack; my mom was in the office waiting for me.
 As I walked past my classmates, familiar faces asked what was happening.
 I didn’t know, and how could I?
 It was just another Tuesday.

-I remembered watching the towers fall on the television back home.
+I remembered watching the towers fall on TV back home.
 I remember my mom crying while my young sister and I tried to absorb the magnitude of the moment.
-As the day wore on and I watched brave men and women, covered in soot and ash, race around crowded streets in New York City, I began realizing what had happened.
+As the day wore on and I watched brave men and women, covered in soot and ash, raced around crowded streets in New York City, I began realizing what had happened.
 It was an attack on the United States.
 It was an attack on us all.

 Somehow, we pushed on.

 What seems like a lifetime’s past happened just 17 years ago.
 A group of cowards chose to end lives for the sake of a rebel ideal.
 I don’t want to hear about conspiracies.
 I don’t want to hear about assumptions.
 I know what I saw on that day in September 2001 — that was murder.
 It was cruel, diabolical and evil.
 It sent our country spiraling into fear, stumbling across contempt, echoing hate, and landing in revenge.